mgravell/simplsockets/SimplPipelines/part3.md

 The key line in here is our `OnClientConnectedAsync` method, which is how we accept new connections, simply by passing down the `client.Transport` (an `IDuplexPipe`).
 Hosting in Kestrel works very similarly, except you subclass `ConnectionHandler` instead of `SocketServer`, and `override` the `OnConnectedAsync` method - but there are a few more steps involved in plumbing everything together.
 Kestrel, however, has advantages such as supporting exotic socket APIs.

+So, let's whack together a console that interacts with the server:

 ```c#
 using (var socket =
     SimplPipelineSocketServer.For<ReverseServer>())